simeononsecurity/simeononsecurity.ch/content/other/ultimate-xnet-connectivity-guide/index.en.md

 ______

-### Real-Time Network Monitoring with XNET Dashboard Limitations
+### Real-Time Network Monitoring with XNET Limitations

 The XNET Dashboard provides useful insights and management tools for users but currently does not support the display of Wi-Fi devices connected to the network.
 This means that users seeking detailed, real-time metrics of their network activity will need an alternative solution.